MythCoders/genesis/README.md

-# Genesis
+# GeneSIS
 *Student Information System*

-Genesis is a student Information System that runs on the Microsoft platform.
+GeneSIS is an open-source student information system that runs on the Ruby-on-Rails platform.
 #####Planned Modules
 * Administration
 * Students